AA/PPS 02.01.50 - Academic Program Review

 Sr. Reviewer: Associate Vice President for Institutional Effectiveness

-Texas State is committed to maintaining an effective and efficient process for conducting regular reviews of its academic programs.
-This PPS summarizes the key elements of Texas State’s Academic Program Review (APR).
+Texas State University is committed to offering high quality, productive academic programs.
+As such, Texas State maintains an effective and efficient process for conducting regular reviews of its academic programs.
+This policy summarizes the key elements of Texas State’s Academic Program Review (APR) process.
 It also provides guidance for conducting APRs and for utilizing the results of these APRs for continuous improvement of the university’s academic programs.

 The associate vice president for Institutional Effectiveness (AVPIE) will provide guidance and training for academic units engaged in the program review process.
 The dean of The Graduate College may also be consulted by the programs undergoing review.